-But can slimming tea really help reduce cholesterol?
-Let’s explore the science, ingredients, and benefits to understand how it may fit into a heart-healthy lifestyle.
+But can slimming tea actually help reduce cholesterol?
+And if so, which ingredients matter most?
+This updated guide breaks down the research, ingredient science, and practical tips so you can understand how slimming tea fits into a heart-healthy lifestyle.

 -